Quasinormal modes of Reissner-Nordstr\"om-AdS black holes under physical field-vanishing boundary conditions: Numerical method and results

-Additionally, we observed connectivities between overtones in some modes.
-Figure~\ref{figeven1} displays the quasi-normal frequency of overtones $n=1,2,3$ of $\Psi_1^\mathrm{even}$ with horizon size $r_+=10$.
-Notably, the spectrum for $n=1$ and $n=2$ become connected when both modes acquire purely imaginary frequencies, forming a continuous trajectory that extends toward large damping.
-In contrast, the $n=3$ mode remains separate and does not participate in this connection.
+Additionally, we observed connectivities between spectral branches associated with different overtones defined at $Q=0$.
+Figure~\ref{figeven1} displays the quasinormal frequency obtained from $\Psi_1^\mathrm{even}$ by continuously deforming the $n=1,2,3$ modes, with horizon size $r_+=10$.
+Notably, the branches originating from $n=1$ and $n=2$ become connected when both modes acquire purely imaginary frequencies, forming a continuous trajectory that extends toward large damping.
+In contrast, the branch associated with $n=3$ remains separate and does not participate in this connection.

-Overall, the introduction of charge qualitatively reshapes the quasinormal spectrum: it universally generates purely imaginary frequency branches, modifies bifurcation behavior in selected modes, and produces continuous trajectories linking different overtone branches.
+Overall, the introduction of charge qualitatively reshapes the quasinormal spectrum: it universally generates purely imaginary frequency branches, modifies bifurcation behavior in selected modes, and produces continuous trajectories linking branches associated with different uncharged overtones.
 These charge-induced features highlight the richer spectral structure of charged black holes.